TheRealMysph/Redash-1.8/README.md

 ## ReDash 1.8's GitHub Repository

-To compile this, please check out [this](https://github.com/iAndyHD3/gd-mod-example-android/tree/main).
+To compile this, please check out [this guide](https://github.com/iAndyHD3/gd-mod-example-android/tree/main) from iAndy. :)

 But this is 1.8 and will be a bit different, on `.method static constructor <clinit>()V
     .locals 1 ...`, you will add these instead after the cocos2dcpp line: